Master of Arts in Professional Counseling

 Produce graduates who demonstrate the appropriate knowledge, skills, and dispositions required for the successful practice of clinical mental health counseling.

-Equip graduates with the prerequisites to pass the NCE (National Counseling Examination) and meet the qualifications for licensure as a professional counselor in Texas.
+Equip graduates with the requisites to pass the NCE (National Counseling Examination) and meet the qualifications for licensure as a professional counselor in Texas.

 Cultivate a professional counselor identity among faculty through organizational involvement, research, publications, presentations, and community service.